onap/policy-parent/docs/drools/feature_controllerlogging.rst

     .. image:: ctrlog_view.png

 The original network log remains and will append traffic information from all topics regardless of which controller it is for.
-To abbreviate and customize messages for the network log, refer to the `Feature MDC Filters <feature_mdcfilters.html>`_ documentation.
+To abbreviate and customize messages for the network log, refer to the
+:ref:`Feature MDC Filters <feature_mdcfilters-label>` documentation.

 End of Document